 If you or a loved one is struggling to control addictive urges, our addiction treatment programs in Illinois can help.
 We want to provide you with the care you deserve.

-Benzodiazepines are a class of prescription drugs commonly used for treating anxiety disorder, insomnia, and seizures.
+Benzodiazepines are a class of prescription drugs commonly used for treating anxiety disorders, insomnia, and seizures.
 They work by increasing the activity of the neurotransmitter gamma-aminobutyric acid (GABA), which is responsible for inhibiting certain nerve signals in the brain.
 Benzodiazepines can be taken orally or through injection.
+The effects of benzodiazepines include:

 The most common drugs in this class are